Essays

 Cubs vs. Tigers at Comerica Park, Detroit, Michigan

 The Chicago Cubs are playing the Detroit Tigers in Detroit this week, and I went to the Monday and Tuesday night games.
 The Cubs won 7-6 Monday night in a game when the Cubs gained and gave up a four run lead but hung on to win.
 The Tigers won Tuesday night 8-6, but the Cubs had a 4-3 run lead after the top of the fourth inning and then gave up 4 runs to the Tigers in the bottom of the inning.
+The Cubs scored 2 runs in the top of the fifth inning to pull within one run, but scored no more while the Tigers added an insurance run in the bottom of the eighth inning.
+As of today the Cubs record is 65-60 and they are 3.5 games behind the Brewers in the NL Central division and have the second wild card for the NL playoffs.

 Hope Is Not A Strategy

 I am resigned to the fact that Chicago Cubs are not going to be a playoff team this year, which makes them sellers for the upcoming trade deadline, and it is this idea of “selling” that makes me mad.
 We knew that Cody Bellinger was only going to be with the Cubs for a year and if he played to any amount of his capability would be a mid season trade, so his leaving is not a problem.
+What I don’t want to see is the Cubs trading Marcus Stroman.

 Smokey Eye Not Good

 I watched the Air Quality Index for my home showing on the Nest Hub creeping up all yesterday afternoon to as high as 193, due to the wildfires in Canada.
 Right now it is 187 and I am planning on not going on my normal walks.
 It’s troubling to me for it not to be raining or incredibly hot yet avoid being outdoors.
 Last night I watched the Cubs play in Chicago, somewhat surprised they were even playing the game with the AQI over 200.
+I would have expected the teams and Major League Baseball to be concerned about the health of players and the fans.
+As far as I know, there is no change coming soon.

 Generational Expectations On Time For Change

 Lately I have been ruminating on generational differences in relationship to technology.
 Like all things, technology changes over time.
 I remember a time before cell phones, when the only way to make a phone call was to by using a handset in our home, but I don’t remember a time when there were no phones.
 Generations younger than mine do not know of a time when cell phones did not exist.
+Today Dave Winer writes of a similar technology change, between black and white and color television.

 First Impressions Of The Google Pixel 7a

 Google announced and began selling the Pixel 7a earlier last month, and I ordered a Sea colored version from Amazon about a week later.
 The Pixel 7a is replacing the Pixel 4a that has been my everyday carry phone for the last three years.
-I really like the size and feel of the Pixel 4a and so I was not eager to up-size to the newer phone, but it has come to the end of the road with Android and there are features the 7a has that make the upgrade a “no-brainer.
+I really like the size and feel of the Pixel 4a and so I was not eager to up-size to the newer phone, but it has come to the end of the road with Android and there are features the 7a has that make the upgrade a “no-brainer.”

 Detroit Grand Prix